 The number one way to avoid crowds in popular national parks is to get an early start.
 Most people are coming to the park for a vacation, which often includes plans to sleep in.
 Your best chance for finding solitude in a national park is to get into the park and on the trail before sunrise.
 Not only will you get amazing light for photos, but you’ll likely get to your intended destination when most people are just getting out of bed!

 In national parks like Yellowstone getting an early start and beating the tour buses is essential if you want to avoid getting caught in heavy crowds.
 I arrived at the west entrance of Yellowstone at around 8:15 am on a Saturday last August and was very surprised by how empty the roads and parking areas were.
 I visited a few geothermal sites and had the trails to myself.
 As I was leaving one of the sites, a tour bus pulled in and let off dozens of visitors.
 I was grateful to be one step ahead of the crowds!

-In some mountainous national parks, like Glacier or Rocky Mountain National Park, it’s customary to get an “alpine start” to avoid getting caught in afternoon thunderstorms.
+In some mountainous national parks, like Glacier or Rocky Mountain National Park, the best time of day to hike is early in the morning (aka an “alpine start”) to avoid getting caught in afternoon thunderstorms.
 Trails in these parks won’t necessarily be crowded early in the morning, but will likely be busier than most trails usually would be that early.

 2. Stay Out Late